-Dr. Partha Bhattacharyya is the Director of The Office of Research Resources (ORR) and also serves as a Program Director in Population and Social Processes (PSP) Branch within the Division of Behavioral and Social Research (BSR).
+Dr. Partha Bhattacharyya is the the Chief Data Officer of the Office of Data Resources and Analytics (ODRA) and also serves as a Program Director in Population and Social Processes (PSP) Branch within the Division of Behavioral and Social Research (BSR).

-As the Director for ORR, Dr. Bhattacharyya coordinates, directs, and implements initiatives related to research data and resources supported by BSR and the National Institute on Aging (NIA).
+As the Chief Data Officer for ODRA, Dr. Bhattacharyya coordinates, directs, and implements initiatives related to research data and resources supported by BSR and the National Institute on Aging (NIA).
 He is a project scientist for Understanding America Study, the largest internet panel survey jointly supported by NIA and the Social Security Administration.
 Additionally, he advises NIA leadership on new developments in data collection, analysis, and data sharing, supporting the NIA mission.

 As a PSP Program Director, he primarily oversees NIA’s health economics, health services, behavioral economics, and pragmatic trials portfolios.
 He was instrumental in developing the behavioral economics and subsequent pragmatic trials portfolio for improving care for patients with Alzheimer’s Disease and Related Dementias (AD/ADRD).
 In collaboration with multiple divisions across NIA, Dr. Bhattacharyya leads the development of AD/ADRD Health Care Systems Research Collaboratory, which will bring together health systems, health insurance companies (e.g., managed care plans), home health care providers, and nursing homes systems for research to improve care of persons with dementia.